syncfusion-content/javascript-docs/js/OlapClient/Export.md

 title: Export
 description: export
 platform: js
-control: OLAP Client
+control: OlapClient
 documentation: ug
 ---

 # Export

-The **OLAP Grid** inside the **OLAP Client** component can be exported to an Excel worksheet.
+The **PivotGrid** inside the **OlapClient** component can be exported to an Excel worksheet.
 A toolbar icon has been added for the implementation of the Excel export feature.
-On clicking the icon, the OLAP Grid is exported in cell mode to the worksheet of an Excel workbook.
+On clicking the icon, the PivotGrid is exported in cell mode to the worksheet of an Excel workbook.
 The workbook can be saved from the browser to the local disk drive.

 {% include image.html url="/js/OlapClient/Export_images/Export_img1.png" Caption="Excel Export Icon"%}